practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

-Note that I’m supplying a default for the options argument, since it’s just a hash that gets passed onto Typhoeus::Request, and it’s something you’ll have available at the same type you have the URL.
+Note that I’m supplying a default for the options argument, since it’s just a hash that gets passed onto Typhoeus::Request, and it’s something you’ll have available at the same time you have the URL.
 Because there is a sensible default (an empty hash), you could argue that this argument is more of an Adjustment, described below.